pikvm/pikvm/docs/faq.md

     * Double-check that the video capture device is connected correctly.
 For the [CSI bridge](/README.md#for-the-hdmi-csi-bridge), this should be exactly the camera port; for the [USB dongle](/README.md#for-the-hdmi-usb-dongle), strictly the port indicated in the picture.
     * Some laptops do not output any signal until you switch the output (usually via the FN + and an F5 key on the keyboard).
     * Your computer may have turned on sleep mode for the monitor.
 Move the mouse to turn it off.
+    * For windows you might need to check for the active signal resolution.
+To change the active signal resolution you have to go to Settings>System>Display>Advanced display settings>Display adapter properties then, click "List All Models" and choose the one you want.
+Keep trying different Hz settings.

 ??? question "The video works in the booted OS, but not in the BIOS/UEFI"